-8 – 18 Castle Place (Castle Buildings) comprises a four-storey building designed by Blackwood & Jury; built 1904 – 1905 for C. McCullagh & Co. silk mercers and milliners, and extended in 1907.
+Castle Buildings (8 – 18 Castle Place) is a four-storey building designed by Blackwood & Jury; built 1904 – 1905 for C. McCullagh & Co. silk mercers and milliners, and extended in 1907.
 The building was later altered by Samuel Stevenson & Sons Architects between 1927 – 1928 for C. McCullagh & Co.

-No. 8 Castle Place was placed on the market by Lambert Smith Hampton in May 2016 with offers invited in the region of £400,000.
-No. 8 Castle Place comprises a ground floor retail unit (500m2) and an additional 550m2 over first, second and third floors.
+Lambert Smith Hampton placed 8 Castle Place on the market in May 2016 with offers invited in the region of £400,000.
+This section comprises a ground floor retail unit (500m2) and an additional 550m2 over first, second and third floors.
 The unit was previously occupied by clothing retailed East until the company was placed into administration and closed in June 2015.

 A planning application (LA04/2016/2542/F) submitted in November 2016 by Kirk Bryson Ltd proposed to change the use of no.8 Castle Place from retail to hot food/restaurant.
 The application was approved in April 2017.

 10 – 16 Castle Place

 Merset Properties acquired 10 – 20 Castle Place in May 2004 for £7.7m.
 Merset appointed WDR & RT Taggart to oversee the refurbishment of the facade and an extension to the rear in 2005.
 Mothercare opened a store at 10 – 16 Castle Place in autumn 2005.
 The unit comprises 2,800 ft2 of retail space at ground floor, 2,600 ft2 at first floor and 2,500 ft2 of storage space at second floor.
 The building was later acquired by Jermon Developments.
 Jermon Developments was placed into administration at the start of 2011.